 - Formal practice oral examinations

-Certification in Basic Cardiac Life Support and Advanced Cardiac Life Support (ACLS) is required for all Mayo Clinic residents and fellows.
+Certification in Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) is required for all Mayo Clinic residents and fellows.
 ACLS courses are offered free of charge during the last week of June, just before the start of the academic year.
 In addition, the course is offered evenings every three months during the year to facilitate recertification.

 Residents are encouraged to take advantage of the many opportunities for both clinical and laboratory-based research available at Mayo Clinic.
 Several bench and clinical laboratories are available for residents to participate in.

 Application for this program may be submitted at any time.
-It is not necessary to declare an interest in this program when you apply to the Anesthesiology Residency Program.
-For more information about the Clinician-Investigator Program, contact the program director.
+It is not necessary to declare an interest in this program when you apply to the Anesthesiology Residency.
+For more information about the Clinician-Investigator Training Program, contact the program director.

 Residents have the opportunity to teach Mayo medical students, visiting students, surgery residents, pediatric and internal medicine residents, and other anesthesia residents through operating room instruction and formal didactic lectures.

 The American Board of Anesthesiology (ABA) In-Training Examination is administered yearly and is used to compare individual knowledge with that of other trainees nationwide.
 The written examination for certification by the ABA is a subset of this examination and is completed at the end of your anesthesiology residency training.